Kitchen Design Contest Judges

 Sandra Agurto

-Sandra Agurto has been called one of Orlando’s leading specialists in kitchen design by many of the area’s most prominent builders, architects, and interior designers.
-She obtained her interior design degree, specializing in kitchens and baths, from the University of Nebraska at Kearney.
-A designer at Cabinetry Creations, Inc., in Orlando, Florida, Sandra is a 2014 second-place global Sub-Zero and Wolf Kitchen Design Contest winner.
-She is also a two-time regional winner and has received numerous awards for her outstanding kitchen designs.
-Leading architects and designers love working with Sandra’s upbeat and collaborative spirit.
-She continues to design kitchens that are nothing short of true works of art.
+Sandra obtained her interior design degree, specializing in kitchens and baths, from the University of Nebraska at Kearney.
+A designer at Cabinetry Creations, Inc., in Orlando, Florida, Sandra was a second-place Sub-Zero, Wolf, and Cove Kitchen Design Contest global winner in 2013-2014.
+She has received numerous additional awards for her outstanding kitchen designs, including prestigious grand and silver Aurora Awards from the Southeast Building Conference.

 Stacy Eisenmann

 Stacy earned her Bachelor of Architecture from Virginia Tech's College of Architecture and Urban Studies, a program based on Bauhaus principles.
-Building her career at Skidmore Owings & Merrill, Polshek Partnership, and Nick Noyes Architecture, Stacy pursued a range of projects from international airports and museums, to high-end residences.
-She then shifted her focus to kitchen design at Arclinea San Francisco.
-Through her education and range of work experiences, Stacy has cultivated an aesthetic judgement, which she brings to her designs.
+Building her career at Skidmore Owings & Merrill, Polshek Partnership, and Nick Noyes Architecture, Stacy pursued a range of projects from international airports and museums to high-end residences.
+She then shifted her focus to kitchen design at Arclinea San Francisco before launching her own firm.

 Martin de Sousa

 Martin de Sousa is principal designer and co-owner of Designström, a Toronto-based interior design studio.
-Trained in Toronto and Germany, he has established a reputation for designing award-winning kitchens and bathrooms.
+His education at the Ontario College of Art and Design in interior design provided him the opportunity to explore his artistic and technical design abilities.
+He later attended the SieMatic Academy in Germany, where he trained in kitchen planning and design.
 With a keen sense of spatial awareness and technical expertise, he understands the importance of details both big and small.

 Despite personal challenges with vision and hearing loss, Martin has overcome his condition, confident in his ability to provide his clients with beautifully designed spaces.
-With over 15 years of experience and numerous design accolades, Martin has developed a recognizable style that is both unique and timeless.
+With more than 15 years of experience and numerous design accolades, Martin has developed a recognizable style that is both unique and timeless.
+Martin was a 2015-2016 Sub-Zero, Wolf, and Cove Kitchen Design Contest finalist.

 Martin Holliday

-Martin is one of the leading designers in the UK.
-He has won may UK accolades over his 31 years in design, culminating with a win as the only UK and European award from Sub-Zero, Wolf, and Cove’s Kitchen Design Contest in 2017.
+Martin Holliday is one of the leading kitchen designers in the UK.
+He has won many accolades over his 30-plus years in design, including being honored as a finalist in the 2015-2016 Sub-Zero, Wolf, and Cove Kitchen Design Contest.

 Mark D. Stumer

-Mr. Stumer sees architecture as an entire design process where the architectural design does not end with a building form but must include the function and aesthetics of the interiors for the project to be complete.
+Mark sees architecture as an entire design process in which the architectural design does not end with a building form but must include the function and aesthetics of the interiors for the project to be complete.
 His expertise in architectural design, interiors, and project management enabled Mojo Stumer Associates Architects to develop into the organization it is today.
-His responsibilities, besides his architectural projects, include design development and interior design, marketing, social networking, public relations, and firm management.
-He was instrumental in starting the Interiors Department at Mojo Stumer Associates Architects 22 years ago, takes pride in its present status, and has an active role in its design direction and daily management.

-As a firm principal and respected design leader in the field, he has been asked to lecture at many design and institutional functions.
-He has donated his time to educate elementary school students to the wonder of architecture.
+Mark is a three-time finalist and 1996-1997 first-place global winner in the Sub-Zero, Wolf, and Cove Kitchen Design Contest.
+As a respected design leader in the field, he has been asked to lecture at many design and institutional functions.
+He has also donated his time to educate elementary school students to the wonder of architecture.

 Davy Swanenberg

 Though his career in the kitchen industry began in marketing and technical engineering, his creativity and passion for design shone brightly.
-After several years of hard work, he was promoted to designer, where he began to create successful models and extreme concepts.
-In 2006, Davy and his brother, Twan, assumed leadership of the family business and developed a high-end brand for Culimaat Kitchens.
+After several years of hard work, he was promoted to designer, and in 2006, Davy and his brother, Twan, assumed leadership of the family business and developed a high-end brand for Culimaat Kitchens.

 Build your business, elevate your career.